Jianxun-Wang/PiNDiff-manufacturing/README.md

 ## Acknowledgments

-We would like to acknowledge the contributions of [Any contributors or funding sources here].
-This work was supported by [Any funding sources or grants here].
+We would like to acknowledge the funds from the Air Force Office of Scientific Research (AFOSR), United States of America under award number FA9550-22-1-0065.
+JXW would also like to acknowledge the funding support from National Science Foundation, United States of America under award numbers CMMI-1934300 and OAC-2047127, and startup funds from the College of Engineering at University of Notre Dame in supporting this study

 ## Citation